FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning

 We evaluate FragmentNet through pre-training with MFM and fine-tuning on the MoleculeNet \cite{wu2018moleculenet} and Malaria \cite{Gamo2010-iq} benchmarks.
-Despite using fewer parameters and a smaller pre-training set than many competing methods, FragmentNet consistently outperforms similarly sized baselines.
+We show that fragment-level tokenization, when combined with MFM pre-training, outperforms atom-level tokenization on the majority of molecular property prediction tasks, establishing tokenization granularity as a key lever for improving molecular representations.
 Its fragment-level representations enhance chemical interpretability, as attention maps highlight the substructures driving predictions, and embedding visualizations demonstrate the model’s ability to cluster molecules based on property-specific similarity.

-Fragment-based drug design involves generating molecules by swapping functional groups to achieve desired properties, mirroring strategies used by medicinal chemists \cite{Narayanan2022}.
-We present a chemical editing module enabled by the learned tokenizer.
-By decomposing molecules into fragment sequences of adjustable granularity, we can automate substituting substructures to generate valid analogues and systematically explore how targeted modifications affect properties.
-This fragment-swapping capability paves the way for future iterative design strategies.